Spain Digital Nomad Visa Guide (2024)

 • Medical certificate proving you do not suffer from a contagious illness that might endanger public health in Spain,

-• Health insurance, and
+• Proof of health insurance, and

-• Proof that you have a clean criminal record.
+• Proof that you have a clean criminal record

-If you, by any chance, find that Spain lacks experts in your field, depending on the situation, you can try to get a job with the EU Blue Card or with Spain digital nomad visa.
+If you, by any chance, find that Spain lacks experts in your field, depending on the situation, you can try to get a job with the EU Blue Card or with Spain Digital Nomad Visa.

 Which Spain visa type is best for digital nomads?

-However, if you do not meet all of the criteria for a digital nomad visa, the adequate alternative would be the Employee visa
+However, if you do not meet all of the criteria for a Digital Nomad Visa, the adequate alternative would be the Employee Visa

-The Employee visa allows a digital nomad to work and live in Spain as long as they have a contract with a Spanish company.
+The Employee Visa allows a digital nomad to work and live in Spain as long as they have a contract with a Spanish company.
 The visa can also be extended.

-Also, while residing in Spain with the Employee visa, you would be able to start the process of obtaining a digital nomad visa, if you see that you meet the requirements.
+Also, while residing in Spain with the Employee visa, you would be able to start the process of obtaining a Digital Nomad Visa, if you see that you meet the requirements.

 Costs you need to consider as a digital nomad in Spain

-As we have said above, life in Spain is not expensive if you have a good salary.
+As we have said above, life in Spain is not expensive — if you have a good salary.

-With a monthly income of around €2,332 (~$2,501), you can live pretty comfortably in most Spanish cities.
+With a monthly income of around €2,268 (~$2,527.73) per person (the minimum income requirement for digital nomads), you can live pretty comfortably in most Spanish cities.

 Let’s analyze the costs of living in Spain in detail and see how much you will spend there as a digital nomad.